ajguerrer/tobu/README.md

 }
 ```

-and it happens to always be the first field in the struct.
+And it happens to always be the first field in the struct.
 This is not by coincidence.
 To access the
 reflection interface, users call `ProtoReflect`.
 Here is the implementation:

 ```go